learningtapestry/learning-tapestry-developer-test/README.md

 ### Ruby specific notes

 - Do not use Rails.
 Any other libraries are allowed.
+  - Note: The reason we ask you not to use Rails is because we want to see how you write software in this test.
+We use Rails regularly in our professional work, and expect you will use it here if you're a Ruby engineer.
+But in terms of seeing what kind of programmer you are, Rails tends to obscure certain skills that we would like to see you apply.
 - Write tests with minitest or RSpec.

 ## Instructions